zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/cloud-system-architecture.md

 * MLflow Tracking Server: This is an optional add-on with ZenML Cloud that features a MLflow tracking server that may also include artifact storage or be configured to connect to a customer artifact storage solution (e.g. an AWS S3 bucket or a GCS bucket).

-* ZenML Cloud Agent: This service is optionally deployed customer side, and interacts with customer MLOps stack components on behalf of the remote ZenML Cloud control plane.
+* ZenML Cloud Agent: This service is optionally deployed customer-side, and interacts with customer MLOps stack components on behalf of the remote ZenML Cloud control plane.

 The above three interact with other MLOps stack components, secrets, and data in varying scenarios described below.